apexwaves/local-ssl/README.md

 #### 6
 #### Export SSL Cert
-On Chrome desktop, visit the ip address of your secure via https, click the warning icon to left of URL, view certificate->details tab-save to file and export certificate using default settings.
+On Chrome desktop, visit the ip address of your secure via https, click the warning icon to left of URL, view certificate->details tab->save to file.
+Export certificate using default settings.

 #### Import SSL Cert
  - Chrome: settings->privacy&security->security->manage certificates navigate to manage certificates -> trusted root certificate authorities tab and import your new certificate